flucoma/flucoma-docs/doc/DTWClassifier.rst

    Given the fitted model, predict labels for a :fluid-obj:`DataSeries` and write these to a :fluid-obj:`LabelSet`

-:message predictPoint:
+:message predictSeries:

    :arg buffer: A data series stored in a |buffer|

-   Given a fitted model, predict a label for a data point in |buffer| and return to the caller
+   Given a fitted model, predict a label for a data series in |buffer| and return to the caller

 :message clear: